 - Sean Penn’s fellow cast members Naomi Watts, Benicio Del Toro, Melissa Leo, and Charlotte Gainsbourg are also in top form.

-21 Grams movie: 5 actors in top form help to clear up Alejandro González Iñárritu & Guillermo Arriaga’s time-space tangle
+21 Grams movie review: 5 performers help to redeem Alejandro González Iñárritu & Guillermo Arriaga’s time-space tangle

 Shot in documentary style, director Alejandro González Iñárritu and screenwriter Guillermo Arriaga’s 21 Grams is a bleak, self-important, unnecessarily convoluted, but ultimately – and more than a bit surprisingly – poignant drama about a trio of intersecting lives and the immediacy of death.